naruto-unison/naruto-unison/README.md

-# naruto-unison
-Naruto Unison
+# Naruto Unison

 Full documentation on [GitHub.io](https://jnbooth.github.io/naruto-unison/).

 The next generation of [Naruto Arena](naruto-arena.com), built from the ground up in Haskell and PureScript.

-/Naruto/ was created by Masashi Kishimoto, published by Pierrot Co., and licensed by Viz Media.
+*Naruto* was created by Masashi Kishimoto, published by Pierrot Co., and licensed by Viz Media.